dsarona/ds_class/Project/ProjectPaper.md

 * Data Processing
 * Key fields to be used (y and x)
 * Identification of null fields
-* Combining into one doc
+* Combining into one do

-To Do
-1. Domain to values based on stage/prod/cloud
-2. Web response values to 200 or other (1 or 2)

 ## What you learned from exploring the data, including visualizations